camiladcm/devfinances-discover/README.md

 - [x] The card with the total value changes color according to the positive or negative balance.
 - [x] Edit transaction button.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Made by: Camila Marçal